douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 1.  **Online Courses and Tutorials**: Platforms like Coursera, Udemy, and Pluralsight offer courses on various programming paradigms, often with hands-on projects.

 2.  **Books**: There are numerous books on programming paradigms.
-For instance, \"Structure and Interpretation of Computer Programs\" is excellent for understanding functional programming, while \"Design Patterns: Elements of Reusable Object-Oriented Software\" is a classic for object-oriented design patterns.
+For instance, "Structure and Interpretation of Computer Programs" is excellent for understanding functional programming, while "Design Patterns: Elements of Reusable Object-Oriented Software" is a classic for object-oriented design patterns.

 3.  **Open Source Projects**: Contributing to open source projects can provide practical experience.
 GitHub is a great place to find projects that use specific paradigms.